ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 $ nix-env -i scrot xclip
 ```

-Launching and managing user applications is esay.
+Launching and managing user applications is easy.
 Let’s start by adding a dependency in
 `my-scripts.asd`:

 ```lisp